egXcoder/Study-Repository/ci - cd/readme.md

 - CD: ArgoCD, Spinnaker, GitLab, Ansible
 - Deploy target: Kubernetes, AWS, GCP, DigitalOcean, Bare Metal

+## Pull Request

+Pull request is like merge request .. when you develop another branch and you want to merge it with another branch.

+With branch protection rules (best practice) .. you can protect branch with various rules such as Require pull requests before merging ..
+Require status checks to pass → CI workflows (tests, lint, build) must succeed before merging...
+Require approvals → At least 1 (or more) teammates must approve before merging.
+- Technically, Git can’t stop you.
+- The platform (GitHub/GitLab) enforces rules.
+- The team culture (code review discipline) makes sure people don’t bypass the process.

 ## CI / Workflow

 A workflow is just the set of automated steps your CI/CD system runs when something happens (like pushing code, opening a pull request, or merging to main).